 1. About Her

 Hello!
-My name is Lucie Kout and I am a female photographer from Czech Republic.
-I live in Budweis (South Bohemia) and I started with photography few years ago while I was attending a graphic design school.
+My name is Lucie Kout and I am a female photographer from the Czech Republic.
+I live in Budweis (South Bohemia) and I started with photography a few years ago while I was attending a graphic design school.